-Technology is an evolving field and while I published a separate article on a broader set of technologies getting the momentum in 2022, this article’s focus is to highlight emerging technologies started redefining software system architecture and product companies.
+Technology is an evolving field and while I published a separate article on a broader set of technologies getting momentum in 2022, this article’s focus is to highlight emerging technologies that started redefining software system architecture and product companies.

 #1 — eBPF: Redefining networking, security, and observability tools

 eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in a privileged context such as the operating system kernel (source: ebpf.io)

 - eBPF (extended Berkeley Packet Filter) is the abstraction layer providing programmability at the Linux kernel level without rebuilding the kernel or loading any modules.

 - This opens up a huge set of opportunities not for application developers but for product developers of security, observability, and networking products.

 - Observability solution can now operate at instrumentation at node-level than instrumenting at Docker container-level providing accelerating performance and insights.

 - Security products can leverage fine-grained security with greater control and lower resource overhead with L3-L7 level operability.
 Cilium’s new Tetragon component enables powerful real-time, eBPF-based security observability and runtime Enforcement.